cyberfantom2000/NatsMq/README.md

 ## Core

 ### Create core client
-For create client you must use static function ```NatsMq::Client::create()```.
+For create client you can use static function ```NatsMq::Client::create()```.
 This function return pointer on a client and you must take care about of freeing the memory.
 By default, each asynchronous subscriber that is created has its own message delivery thread.
 To set the size of the thread pool for delivering messages, use the static function.
 [More information about thread pool size](http://nats-io.github.io/nats.c/group__library_group.html#gab21e94ce7a7d226611ea2c05914cf19d).
 Most functions throw exceptions when an error occurs, so you must handle them.
 All exceptions inherited from std::runtime_error, they have a "what()" method and a public "status" field that stores error code. when the client is destroyed, it will close the connection to the server.